-During the year, the Hospital received approval to award the construction contract to fit up the 34-bed Acute Care of the Elderly ("ACE") unit on the third floor of the Hospital's James Beach Health Care Centre.
-The total project is estimated to cost \$7,486,200 including architect and related fees.
+During the year, the Hospital completed construction to fit up the 34-bed Acute Care of the Elderly ("ACE") unit on the third floor of the Hospital's James Beach Health Care Centre.
+The total project costs to date are \$7,628,000 including architect and related fees and excluding major equipment purchased for the unit.
 The MOHLTC has approved a maximum capital grant for the project of \$6,773,800 towards this cost.
 The balance of the project will be funded by the Queensway Carleton Hospital Foundation and the Queensway Carleton Hospital.
-This project is expected to be completed by March 31, 2017.